aboueleyes/cms-downloader/README.md

 Tip : you can use regular expressions in search </br>
 to select more than option press \<tab\>
 # DISCLAIMER
-This script is in not official.
+This script is not official.
 It is simply a personal script for educational purposes only.